Motion Picture Processing (Developing) of Old Expired Movie Film

 Safest method (B&W negative)

-MINIMUM CHARGES FOR PROCESSING ONE (1), FIFTY (50) FOOT 8MM OR 16MM FILM TO SEE IF THERE ARE IMAGES – Minimum charges are required to the cover cost of chemicals and labour.
+MINIMUM CHARGES FOR PROCESSING TWO OR MORE DOUBLE 8 25 FOOT, FIFTY (50) FOOT SUPER 8MM OR 16MM FILM TO SEE IF THERE ARE IMAGES – Minimum charges are required to the cover cost of chemicals and labour.
 When there are fair to good detectable images on the film regardless of quantity.
-Includes FINAL processing and scanning (TRANSFER) with grain reduction and image enhancements as required and output to standard or high definition file format when getting “one” film developed.
+Once processed we then perform the FINAL processing and scanning (TRANSFER) with grain reduction and image enhancements as required and output to standard or high definition file format.
 Additional cost for “sound” film.